Mortgage Rates Wax and Wane: When do you seize the moment?

 As previously red-hot price gains cool off, buyers may feel less pressure to purchase something immediately and less fear of a massive correction.

 History also puts this in perspective.
-While today’s prices may be high compared to two years ago, the long-term trends show that prices will trend upward.
+While today’s prices may be high compared to two years ago, the long-term trends show that prices generally trend upward.

 Competition

 We have either experienced first-hand or heard from friends and family how fiercely competitive the market is.
-The good news for prospective buyers is that July 2022 marked the sixth consecutive month that bidding wars have eased.
-It also had the lowest percentage on record of homes facing competition except for April of 2020, when we all were dealing with the initial stages of the pandemic.
-A cooling of competition leads to a market with more inventory and sellers who are more willing to lower price expectations in order to get a signed contract.
-This varies by geography, but overall it’s good news for buyers.
+The good news for prospective buyers is that sales are falling slightly – by 1.2 percent compared with February of last year – and there’s a bit more inventory, with the average number of days on the market rising from 38 days last February to 42 days in February this year.
+This cooling of competition leads to a market with more inventory and sellers who are more willing to lower price expectations in order to get a signed contract.
+This varies by geography, but overall, it’s good news for buyers.

 Interest Rates